jonasbucherETH/sushi_internship/README.md

 Caused by error in `is_string()`:
 ! argument "x" is missing, with no default
 ```
+* Put all the plotting part in observeEvent 2, part 1 for setup and recalculation of PCA in case of change in dataset (removing groups/outliers or something)

 * Took the xlim/ylim part out of the if(sample_names) part, otherwise the scale changes with toggle